Jcooksdev/configure-ad/README.md

 </p>
 <p>
 Afterwards, in Active Directory users and computers we'll create organizaton units.
-Setting up the DNS settings for Client-1 through the Azure portal, logining back in with the admin user(labuser) as before.
+Setting up the DNS settings for Client-1 through the Azure portal, logging back in with the admin user(labuser) as before.
 </p>
 <br />